 These living wage calculations are based on the hourly income for a full-time worker in the given region, or 2,080 hours annually.
 The hourly rate is calculated per person, meaning in a household with 2 adults who are both working, the two incomes would each need to be earning the wage displayed.
 According to the American Community Survey's 2021 5-year estimates, the average household size in the Mountainland region range from 3.5 in Summit county, 3.7 in Wasatch County, and 3.9 in Utah County.
-This suggests that the average household requires between upwards of \$50 an hour, or an annual income of \$104,000 or more to sustain a living wage.
+This suggests that the average household requires between \$40 and \$50 an hour, or \$83,200 and \$104,000 annually to sustain a living wage, with single parents the most heavily burdened.